rdkcentral/rdkservices/docs/api/NetworkManagerPlugin.md

 <a name="method.GetCaptivePortalURI"></a>
 ## *GetCaptivePortalURI [<sup>method</sup>](#head.Methods)*

-Returns the captive portal URI if connected to any captive portal network.
+Gets the captive portal URI if connected to any captive portal network.

 ### Events